Bapuji Bua – Folk God of the Villages of Maharashtra

 Therefore, the words Bapuji Bua mean a respectable male person who might possess some divine powers.

-In the Konkan region of Maharashtra, he is called Bapdev that translates to “father god”.
+In the Konkan region of Maharashtra, he is called Bapdev, which translates to “father god”.

 It is possible that people from one village might have started calling their ancestor by the name of Bapuji Bua, and people from other villages copied it.
 Thus, it spread all over Maharashtra.